Hi, and welcome to my blog 🙂

 He’d seen a comment that I’d written on the membership site forum, inquiring as to how I could improve my English – and offered to proofread my first articles for free.

-I can’t thank him enough for encouraging me to write in English in a more personal tone, and also write what I feel and think – knowing that his sharp red pen will correct all my grammar, spelling mistakes and “Danish-English” expressions.
+I can’t thank him enough for encouraging me to write in English in a more personal tone, and also write what I feel and think – knowing that his sharp red pen would correct all my grammar, spelling mistakes and “Danish-English” expressions.

 Behind Every Successful Woman…